SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 result.
 These constraints are typically given in the format of Upper Limit maps, which correspond to 95% confidence level (C.L.) upper limit values on :math:`\sigma \times BR` as a function of the respective parameter space (usually BSM masses or slices over mass planes).
-The UL values usually assume the best signal region (for a given point in parameter space), a combination of signal regions or more involved limits from other methods.
+The UL values typically refer to the best signal region (for a given point in parameter space) or a combination of signal regions.
 Hence, for UL results there is a single |Dataset|, containing one or more UL maps.
 An example of a UL map is shown below: